Charelk2/Flinkdink2/README.md

 `min-h-[50vh]` and login/signup forms are `w-full max-w-xs` so they fit on narrow devices.
 The PIN input on the Dashboard also uses these classes so it stretches across narrow screens without exceeding `max-w-xs`.
+Encyclopedia images now use `h-48 sm:h-64` so photos scale down on mobile devices.

 Full-screen areas leverage viewport units so layouts adapt to device height.
 The math board scales with the viewport width while carousels always take up at